 Energy of formation

-Fig. 7 summarizes the AIMD results of the energy of formation obtained in this work for γ(U-Zr) in comparison to the results at 0 K performed by Landa et al.[land UZr paper] The figure shows a decrease of the heat of formation with the temperature which is expected and the figure also shows the magnitude of the energy difference between calculations at 0 K using DFT and AIMD calculations at temperatures > 1000 K. The deviation from Vegard’s law seems valid here and confirms the results of Landa[] but runs at higher concentrations are needed to confirm these results.
+Fig. 7 summarizes the AIMD results of the formation energy obtained in this work for γ(U-Zr) in comparison to the results at 0 K performed by Landa et al.[land UZr paper] The figure shows a decrease of the heat of formation with the temperature which is expected and the figure also shows the magnitude of the energy difference between calculations at 0 K using DFT and AIMD calculations at temperatures above 1000 K. The deviation from Vegard’s law seems valid here and confirms the results of Landa[], but simulations at higher concentrations are needed to confirm the full results.

+Fig. 7.
+Heat of formation of γ(U-Zr) as a function of Zr content at temperatures between 1000 K to 1400 K in comparison to the data produced by Landa et al. at 0 K [land zirc paper]

 Surface energy

-The surface energy was calculated using equation 7 for two types of surfaces, one surface on the (100) plane and another one on the (110) plane.
-To model a system with a surface, an empty volume representing a void is added next to the bulk of the U-Zr.
+The surface energy was calculated using equation 7 for two surface orientations: one surface on the (100) plane and the other on the (110) plane.
 For these two different orientations the dimensions of the supercell will vary and the number of simulated atoms as well.
 For the (100) direction, then unit cell contains 2 atoms per cell.
 The size of the supercell is 4x4x6 cells where 4x4x4 cells contain the bulk material consisting of 128 atoms of both U and Zr, and 4x4x2 contains the void.
 For the (110) direction simulation the unit cell contains 4 atoms per cell.
 The size of the super cell is 4x3x5 where the U-Zr is contained in 4x3x3 and consists of 144 atoms and the void is in 4x3x2.
 The system is simulated for temperature range between 1000 k and 1400 k.
 The size of the void was chosen to ensure that convergence of the surface energy to a stable level.
 The surface energy was calculated based on running calculations for two atomic configurations.

-The surface energy for the (100) is illustrated in Fig. 8.
+The surface energy for the (100) surface is illustrated in Fig. 8 as a function of composition at different temperatures.
 The surface energy decreases with the zirconium content and increases with temperature.
 At higher zirconium content, the surface energy dependence on the temperature decreases.
-The surface energy ranges between 1.5 to 1.8 (J/m2) It can also be noted that the surface energy at 1400 K is significantly higher than the other illustrated values.
-This can be explained by the fact that this temperature value is much closer to the melting temperature which makes the system less stable as melting is expected.
-As the zirconium content increases, the melting temperature increases which leads to more system stability and the surface energy decreases and becomes closer to the other values relative to the cases with lower content of zirconium.
+The surface energy ranges from 1.5 to 1.8 J/m2 across all temperatures and compositions analyzed.
+It can be observed that the surface energy at 1400 K is significantly higher than the other illustrated values.
+This can be explained by the fact that this temperature is much closer to the melting point, which can make the system less stable and lead to additional surface roughening.
+As the zirconium content increases, the melting temperature also increases, leading to a more stable system and a less dramatic increase in the surface energy at 1400 K.

-Fig. 7.
-Heat of formation of γ(U-Zr) as a function of Zr content at temperatures between 1000 K to 1400 K in comparison to the data produced by Landa et al. at 0 K [land zirc paper]

 Fig. 8.
 Surface energy as a function of zirconium content between 1000 K and 1400 K for a surface with orientation (100).